-- (Optional) Use Ironbark if the incoming damage is too much to handle, or if you’re expecting incoming damage to be huge.
+- (Extra) Use Ironbark if the incoming damage is too much to handle, or if you’re expecting incoming damage to be huge.

-- (Optional) Your Efflorescence can be dropped under the tank to offer another stack of mastery through Spring Blossoms, and to supplement the healing.
+- (Extra) Your Efflorescence can be dropped under the tank to supplement healing.
+Just make sure you hit the melee group with it too.

 To raid heal as a Resto Druid you will learn to anticipate damage.
 This can be a very rewarding play style as you’ll find your numbers going steadily up as you learn how best to heal each boss.
 It can be easy as a new player to react to damage going out by casting Rejuvenations on damaged players which is acceptable but not optimal.
 Raid healing is very encounter specific, but here are a few general strategies:

 - Keep Efflorescence on a stack of at least three allies who are likely to take damage.
 You can often line up both the tank and melee group to guarantee full value.

 - Cast Wild Growth on cooldown if there are six or more allies that have taken damage.
 You shouldn’t cast Wild Growth before the damage hits as the first few ticks of the HoT are the largest and shouldn’t be wasted.
 Wild Growth is very efficient, and should be cast as often as possible.